simon-anders/htseq/doc/features.rst

    1 from the start position, and, for ``end_included=True``, also subtract 1 from the end position.

+      .. attribute:: GFF_Reader.metadata

+         GFF_Reader skips all lines starting with a single '#' as this marks a comment.
+However, lines starying with '##' contain meta data (at least accoring to the Sanger Institute's version of the GFF standard.)
+Such meta data has the format ``##key value``.
+When a metadata line is encountered, it is added to the ``metadata`` dictionary.

 .. class:: GenomicFeature( name, type_, interval )

    A GenomicFeature object always contains the following attributes: